-It’s easy to keep your AC costs down when you’re not home by simply adjusting your thermostat; however, many of us have been told to remain indoors right now.
+It’s easy to lower your air conditioning costs when you’re not home by simply adjusting your thermostat; however, many of us have been told to remain indoors right now.
 We don’t want to be spending extra money on our AC, but no one wants to be spending all their time in a hot house either.
 Don’t worry, here at American Comfort Experts we have some tips lower your AC costs while you’re stuck at home:

 Run your AC more economically.

 If you can stand a higher temperature during the day, set your thermostat on a higher temperature during the day, and a lower temperature at night.
 Adjusting your thermostat to not having the AC constantly running could save you up to 10% on your bill!
-Remember: The smaller the difference between indoor and outdoor temperatures throughout the season, the less you’ll spend.
+Remember: The smaller the difference between indoor and outdoor temperatures throughout the season means the less your HVAC system has to work and the lower your air conditioning costs will be.
 For example, set your AC’s thermostat to 78ºF instead of 72ºF.

 Use a ceiling fan or other circulating fan.